vishwajeetseven/ClipWrite/README.md

 Note: This is temporary.
 Chrome might disable it on restart unless developer mode is enabled.

 ### Use
-Right click anywhere shows Write Options with a symbol like ```/``` in the default menu of right click Chrome.
-Or
 Shortcut ```Ctrl + Shift + 5``` triggers a ClipWrite (```/```) action (or similar).